Banno Marketing FAQ

 Digital banking ads

-For more information, see Creating digital banking ads
+For more information and image guidelines, see Creating digital banking ads.

 Website ads are built through an HTML WYSIWYG editor—a system in which text and images can be edited in a format that resembles its final appearance—using defined templates that match your website styles and branding.